eruption-project/eruption/docs/README.md

 ## Welcome to the Eruption Documentation

-Here you find an overview of the documentation available for the Eruption project
+Here you will find an overview of the documentation available for the Eruption project

 ### Features Overview (a.k.a The Eruption Handbook)